 - Unique benefits

 Aside from meeting the industry standard, your remuneration package should aim to include some unique benefits that make your role stand out.
 Some businesses offer relocation and housing assistance, and half of UK employers introduce wellbeing schemes for employees.
-Other options to consider are: financial planning, adoption assistance, legal assistance, emergency childcare or elderly care or pet health insurance.
+Other benefit package examples to consider are: financial planning, adoption assistance, legal assistance, emergency childcare, elderly care or pet health insurance.